Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

-NASA-TLX was administered after completion of all task instances.
+NASA-TLX was administered after the completion of all task instances.
+We followed Hart's approach~\cite{hart1986nasa} and computed the overall weighted rating for each participant.
 Responses ranged between $0$~(low) and $100$~(high), where exact totals of $0$ and $100$ are unlikely.
-Responses approximated a beta distribution, based on which we proceeded to fit a beta regression model~\cite{ferrari2004beta} of the probability $\pi_{ik}$ to have high CL:
+Responses approximated a beta distribution based on which we fit a beta regression model~\cite{ferrari2004beta} of the probability to have high CW for the combined task instance complexity~(see Suppl.
+Mat., Eq.~S6).

-where $\mathrm{\Xi} = \sum \xi_j$ is the combined task instance complexity a participant experiences across all instances.
 To reduce multicollinearity, we centered $\xi$'s components around their mean.
-For model diagnostics, we consulted an example from a recent review on the topic~\cite{geissinger2022case}.
-Plotting of deviance residuals did not reveal particular deviations.
-Two responses corresponding to levels of comparatively low CL~($17.00$ and $23.67$) were flagged as outliers.
-After closer inspection, we kept the responses, e.\,g., recorded when $\xi$'s components crossed.
+Plotting of deviance residuals showed no particular deviations.
+Two responses corresponding to levels of low CW~($17.00$, $23.67$) were flagged as outliers, which we kept after closer inspection, e.\,g., when $\xi$'s components crossed.

-\textit{a) Ad hoc pair---Nominal pair.} When total noise instance complexity increased, the probability of high CL significantly increased in ad hoc pairs~({ $z = 2.397$, $df = 7$, \mbox{$p = 0.0165$}}), with the opposite effect when it decreased, see Fig.~\ref{fig:CL_H4_Noise}.
-The effect was pronounced: The odds of high CL were predicted to increase/decrease by $15\%$ for every $e^\text{0.1}$ change in total noise instance complexity from the sample mean of $194m$~($95$\%~CI $\left[3\text{\%}, 25\text{\%}\right]$).
-The interaction between collaboration and total signal instance complexity was not significant.
+\textit{a) Ad hoc pair---Nominal pair.} When total noise instance complexity increased, the ad hoc pair's probability of high CW significantly increased~({ $z = 2.397$, $df = 7$, \mbox{$p = 0.0165$}}); when it decreased, the opposite was also true~(Fig.~\ref{fig:CW_H4_Noise}).
+The effect was pronounced: the odds of high CW were predicted to change by $15\%$ for every $e^\text{0.1}$ change in total noise instance complexity from the sample mean of $194m$~($95$\%~CI $\left[3\text{\%}, 25\text{\%}\right]$).
+The interaction with the total signal instance complexity was not statistically significant.